-SEO (search engine optimization) is a facet of digital marketing, while exhibiting at a trade show is a method of offline marketing.
-SEO can be an invaluable to the promotion of your upcoming event and offer a way to improve your website’s ranking due to the benefit of link building via social media.
-Here’s how to market your company for your next trade show appearance by building links back to your website and drive visitors to both your exhibit booth and your website.
+SEO (search engine optimization) is a facet of digital marketing while exhibiting at a trade show is a method of offline marketing.
+SEO can be invaluable to the promotion of your upcoming event and offer a way to improve your website’s ranking due to the benefit of link building via social media.
+Here’s how to market your company for your next trade show appearance by building links back to your website and driving visitors to both your exhibit booth and your website.
 If you are looking for marketing in Las Vegas or nearby, then TrueBlue Exhibits is providing you the best Services to make you stand out.

 One of the biggest tools in maximizing your SEO benefits for your upcoming trade show is to incorporate social media into your marketing plans.
-From generating buzz, to connecting with influencers and getting media exposure (you are using social media to connect with members of the media who attending the event?), you will maximize the opportunity for what you create to be shared and linked to.
+From generating buzz to connecting with influencers and getting media exposure (you are using social media to connect with members of the media who attended the event?), you will maximize the opportunity for what you create to be shared and linked to.

 Blog posts should be written with SEO in mind.
 Ensure that your posts are written for topics that are related to the show, not stuffed with keywords.
 Provide value in the post; educate, inform and invite people.

-Don’t forget to encourage people to come visit you.
+Don’t forget to encourage people to come to visit you.

 It’s imperative to use social media while you’re exhibiting.
 Social media gives you the opportunity to share what’s happening, but it also has the ability to drive traffic to your website.

-All this great content created during the show doesn’t have to be shared immediately.
+You should not share all this great content created during the show immediately.
 You can have a plan in place to regularly publish fresh content over a couple of months.

-Pro Tip: Use a site like Hootsuite to schedule out the content days, weeks and months in advance to your social media channels.
+Use a site like Hootsuite to schedule the content days, weeks, and months in advance on your social media channels.

 Remember that each piece you create needs to have the SEO basics like keywords in the content and anchor text links.

-Many people struggle with ideas for content and link building.
+Many people struggle with ideas for content and link-building.
 Trade shows have ample opportunities to generate content topics.
-As long as what you create is high quality, interesting and provides value, people will share it.
-That helps build links back to your site and increase the social signals your brand and website generates.
+As long as what you create is high quality, interesting, and provides value, people will share it.
+That helps build links back to your site and increase the social signals your brand and website generate.
 All of that contributes to your SEO.

-With a little planning in advance, a trade show can become a valuable marketing channel that develops SEO benefits for your website, beyond the couple of days exhibiting at the trade show.
+With a little planning in advance, a trade show can become a valuable marketing channel that develops SEO benefits for your website, beyond a couple of days of exhibiting at the trade show.